gms12/TFG_Matematiques_Primavera_2020/README.md

 # Analysis of Neural Networks.
 Applications to Interpretability and Uncertainty | Code
 <br/>
-<span style="color:red">Disclaimer: Permission for liberating the code is needed from the company to make it public.
-Until the request is not accepted, the author will not be able to add the code to this repository. </span><br/><br/>

 This repository contains the code implemented for the Final Project ```Analysis of Neural Networks.
 Applications to Interpretability and Uncertainty```.
 The code has been written in ```Python``` and is divided in different ```Jupyter Notebooks```.

 ### Requirements